What is the Canada Startup Visa?

 Obtaining a letter of support (and an accompanying commitment certificate) from an Authorized Government Designated Organization (a venture capital fund, angel investor group, or business incubator) is an essential part of your application process.
 This letter, typically accompanied by a commitment certificate, demonstrates that your business idea has been endorsed and supported by a recognized entity in the Canadian entrepreneurial ecosystem.

-The minimum investment required depends on the type of designated organization that endorses your business idea.
+The minimum investment required for your entrepreneurial venture depends on the type of designated organization that endorses your business idea.

-- Venture capital funds: You must get at least one designated venture capital fund to agree to invest a minimum of CAD 200,000 ($148,000) in your business.
+- Venture capital funds: You must get at least one designated venture capital fund (VC fund) to agree to invest a minimum of CAD 200,000 ($148,000) in your business.

 - Angel investor groups: You must get at least one designated angel investor group to agree to invest a minimum of CAD 75,000 ($55,000) in your business.